icl-utk-edu/slate/INSTALL.md

         hip             build with HIP/ROCm support
         none            do not build with GPU backend

-    gpu_aware_mpi
-        Whether MPI can transfer directly from GPU memory.
-Often this has additional runtime requirements, such as
-        using `jsrun --smpiargs="-gpu"` on Summit,
-        or setting `export MPICH_GPU_SUPPORT_ENABLED=1` on Frontier;
-        see your platform's documentation.
-        1 (yes)         enable transfers from GPU memory 0 (no)          transfer only from CPU memory (default)

     color
         Whether to use ANSI colors in output.
 One of: auto            uses color if output is a TTY